 COVID-19 Info for Incoming Exchange Students

 Right now, there are many unknowns still about the fall semester at Iowa State University due to the COVID-19 pandemic.
-Some information on how the current situation may affect the fall semester can be found below, but expect that this information may change.
-Last Updated: 5/18/2020
+Some information on how the current situation may affect the spring semester can be found below, but expect that this information may change.
+Last Updated: 9/14/2020

 We understand flights right now may be limited.
 Students should still try to arrive by the reporting date listed on their DS-2019 If students are having difficulties being able to arrive by the reporting date or the start of classes for the spring, they should contact their exchange coordinator.

-Additionally, Iowa State is unable to refund visa costs or flight costs for incoming exchange students if they are unable to attend in the fall.
+Additionally, Iowa State is unable to refund visa costs or flight costs for incoming exchange students if they are unable to attend in the spring.

 We understand that many exchange students come to Iowa State not only for our academics but also our campus culture.
-We are proud of the strong school spirit we have and the many activities we have during the fall semester including activities like football games, homecoming, and more.
-At this time, we do not know if Cyclone Football games and the activities surrounding those games will still be happening, but there is a high possibility they will not.
-Exchange students coming for the fall semester should expect less or smaller campus activities than during a typical fall semester.
+We are proud of the strong school spirit we have and the many activities we have during the spring semester including activities like campus activities and events, and basketball.
+At this time, we do not know if basketball games will be open to any audience.

-If you are no longer able to come or no longer want to come to Iowa State for the fall semester, there may still be a possibility you could come to Iowa State for the spring 2021 semester or fall 2021 semester.
+If you are no longer able to come or no longer want to come to Iowa State for the spring semester, there may still be a possibility you could come to Iowa State for the fall 2021 semester.
 You first need to talk to your home university to see if they would allow you to defer to a future semester and you also need to ask your exchange coordinator at ISU.
 Please email them both before emailing Iowa State Admissions about this option.

-If you are no longer able to come or no longer want to come to ISU this fall semester, and you also do not want to defer to a future semester, please contact your home university.
+If you are no longer able to come or no longer want to come to ISU for the spring semester, and you also do not want to defer to a future semester, please contact your home university.
 Your home university should then contact your ISU exchange coordinator with this update.
 If you have already completed a housing contract, this will be canceled too, there is nothing you need to do and you will not need to pay anything for your cancelled contract.